gchq/stroom-docs/user-guide/finding-things/finding-things.md

 If the conditions are not met for the above matching approaches then word boundary matching will be employed.
 This approaches uses upper case letters to denote the start or a word.
+If you know all the words in the item you are looking for then condensing those words down to their first letters (capitalised) makes this a more targeted way to find what you want than the characters anywhere matching above.
-Words are defined as either being separated by characters like `_- ()[]`, or where lowerCamelCase or upperCamleCase is used.
+Words can either be separated by characters like `_- ()[]`, or be distinguished with `lowerCamelCase` or `upperCamelCase` format.
 An upper case letter in the input denotes the beginning of a 'word' and any subsequent lower case characters are treated as contiguously following the character at the start of the word.

 **User input**: `OTheiMa`